MindVox: "Voice: Waffle ][+ the NeXTSTEP"

-To this day the phantom.com MindVox archive continues its relationship with NeXT/NeXTSTEP, now in the form of Apple Computer's Mac OS X. Instead of using php, perl or Active Server Pages, the entire site runs Apple's WebObjects.
+To this day the phantom.com MindVox archive continues its relationship with NeXT/NeXTSTEP, now in the form of Apple Computer's macOS.
+Instead of using PHP, Perl or Active Server Pages, the entire site runs Apple's WebObjects.

 MindVox was a fusion of many strange parts, pieces and times.
 While Kroupa might be said to have provided the imaginative backstory of the "thoughtscape", Fancher was largely responsible for the software that made it all work.
 The synergy of Kroupa, Fancher and the user-base MindVox attracted was a major aspect of MindVox's rise to fame.

 The MindVox shutdown

 MindVox began to fall apart around 1996, when it ceased operating as an ISP, and shut off dial-up access.
 While the exact date of the shutdown is disputed, the New York Times lists the closure as occurring in July of that year.
 Ironically, this happened a few months after New York Magazine voted MindVox as one of the three best ISPs in New York.

 A public message noted that free telnet access to the MindVox servers would still be available after the shutdown, but this did not last.
 While users were given the option to transfer their accounts to Interport Communications, the unique MindVox community did not survive.

 Many different reasons have been given for the downfall, including increased competition from the arrival of large-scale providers like AT&T, possible legal difficulties, and the apparent incestuousness of the company and its core users.
 But none of the theories provided realistic answers as to why the final days of MindVox seem to be closer to The Great Gatsby, and Altered States, than a successful or unsuccessful technology corporation.
 Much of the legal paperwork from the time reads like something out of The Bonfire of the Vanities.

 A 1999 article by Tom Higgins (username "Tomwhore" on the system), a user and one time employee of MindVox, summarized the turbulent closing thus: